 In New Zealand’s North Island, Tauranga City has become one of New Zealand’s favourite over the years.
 Here are some interesting facts about the Bay of Plenty city, Tauranga.

 This coastal metropolis is the fifth most populous city in New Zealand.
 Its urban population is around 155,200(June 2021 estimate), which is roughly 3% of the national total.
 Maori people first settled the region in the late thirteenth century, and Europeans began colonizing the area in the early nineteenth century.
 It was constituted as a city in 1963.

 Tauranga is the largest city in the Bay of Plenty and has become the fifth largest urban area in New Zealand, surpassing Dunedin.
-The population of Tauranga city currently sits at 128,200 people as of 2016, according to Statistics New Zealand.
+The population of Tauranga city currently sits at 155,200 people as of a recent 2021 estimate, according to Statistics New Zealand.
 The Tauranga population growth had risen 14 percent between the 2001 and the 2006 census.
 This was a surge in population growth that propelled Tauranga to become New Zealand’s 5th largest city.

 There are plenty of reasons for the huge increase in growth within Tauranga.
 These include the city’s highly sought after natural environment, wonderful climate, and a robust economy anchored by the Port of Tauranga.